Most small businesses I meet don't need more products. They need a predictable way to make money.

 Growth needs structure.
 Monitor pipeline value, close rates, and revenue vs. forecast.

-If you’re not forecasting, you’re guessing.
+If you're not forecasting, you're guessing.
+I explain more about why static budgets fail.

 Every week, look at sales closed, cash in, cash out, and pipeline progress.